 In the second part one or both of the instrumental variable assumption or positive missing data bias assumption will be false.
 This can result in very inefficient rejection samplers in some cases.
 In cases where the acceptance rate is less than some minimum threshold we will consider the posterior as having failed to compute.
-We will make frequentist comparisons of our credible intervals for the subset of simulation runs where posteriors were successfully computed, as well as compare the proportion of runs that computed and evidence for the missing data assumptions between methods.
-In each case we will compare the saturated model with no missing data assumptions, instrumental variable assumptions as described by priors in (2), (6), and (8), instrumental and positive bias assumptions given in (9) and (11), Heckman selection model, and an oracle model where no data are missing.
+We will make frequentist comparisons of our credible intervals for the subset of simulation runs where posteriors are successfully computed, as well as compare the proportion of runs that computed and evidence for the missing data assumptions.
+In each case we will compare the Sat, Sat-OR-1, Sat-OR-thresh, Sat-OR-normal, Sat-OR-1-pos, Sat-OR-normal-beta, Heckman selection model, and an oracle model where no data are missing.
 Posteriors can be computed via conjugate updating for the saturated model with no assumptions and the oracle.
 We use rejection sampling for all models with missing data assumptions as described in Section 3.
 For the Heckman selection model we approximate the posterior distribution using a Gibbs sampler (van Hasselt 2011).
-See Appendix A.2 for the full Gibbs sampling algorithm.
+See Appendix A.3 for the full Gibbs sampling algorithm.